Flee (2021) Queer Film A+

 Amin’s sexual orientation.

-But there is another astonishing element to this film and that is Amins’s sexuality.
+But there is another astonishing element to this film: Amin’s sexuality.
 Knowing that he is gay from an early age, his view of society and his displacement to foreign lands is, therefore, seen and experienced from the point of view of a double outsider.
-This also leads to some very funny situations.
-The film is always buoyant and life-affirming even at its bleakest moments.
+This also leads to some hilarious situations.
+The film is permanently buoyant and life-affirming even at its bleakest moments.

-I left the cinema with that “floating-on-air feeling” you get after seeing something special.
-After seeing a masterpiece.
+I left the cinema with that “floating-on-air feeling” after seeing something memorable, after witnessing a masterpiece.

 NOMINATED FOR: